wowsinfo/WoWs-Info-Seven/extra/Diaries/henry.md

 ## 26/03/2019
 ### What have I done?
 Mimic the original `HomePage` back in early 2017 and fade in the new one.
 It has been three years.
 This will be last and final rewrite.
 Flutter is indeed better for me but I will still learn React Native and native.
 I am not gonna get any jobs now so I can focus on my apps now.
 This time, I will make it great so that I don't have to rewrite anymore.
 My habit app is almost done and I will publish it soon for public testing.
 SVG logo has been added to have a better icon for Android.
 I will just keep the old logo since all of users are used to that logo.
+An alternative logo has been added for IOS.
+I still don't know how to change the logo for Android apps.
 ### What to do tomorrow?
 I will start with backend this time and convert everything into models first with my converter.